ianozsvald/learning_text_transformer/README.md

 Examples:

 https://pawelmhm.github.io/python/pandas/2015/01/01/python-job-analytics.html analysing job data, notes that dates can be longform or 'just now' or 'yesterday' so good for mapping.

+PROBLEM
+with new Clever search it doesn't explore all the options - why not? python learning_text_transformer/learner3.py data/companies_simple.csv why not RemoveWords?